qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 * Node.js

 !!!
 Note
-    In the examples that follow, all shell commands should be run in a Bash shell.
+    Shell commands should be run in a Bash shell.
     If you are using Windows, we recommend using Git Bash.

 ## Setup